ucsd-dsc-arts/dsc160-final-dsc160-final-group14/README.md

 - Additional libraries you are using for this project
 - Does this code require other pip packages, software, etc?
 - Does this code need to run on some other (non-datahub) platform?
 (CoLab, etc.)

+- To run the project on datahub, all the packages and necessary imports are in the [requirements.txt](/mellotron/requirements.txt) that can be installed using 'pip install -r requirements.txt'.
+To run on google colab all the packages in the requirements.txt still need to be pip installed as well as these two packages: 'unidecode' and 'tensorflow==1.13.1'

 ## Reference